tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ### Citations and bibliographies

 Pandoc supports citations and bibliographies, which are essential in academic writing.
 You can use `--citeproc` to process citations.
-For example, the following markdown document includes citations, which you can save as `example-citations.md` to follow the example.
+For example, save the following markdown content as `example-citations.md`.

 {{% codeblock %}}
 ```markdown